-Is The Zen of Relationships Your Vocal Cords?
+The Zen of Relationship Communication Really Is Your Vocal Cords!

 I have a relationship where I’m an external person (I much prefer to talk) and she’s an internal thinker (she prefers to mull things over in her head first).

-Both are fine but it raises the question or maybe questions as to how best to communicate.
+Both are fine but it raises the question or maybe questions as to how best to faciliate solid relationship communication.

 And let me tell you, this scenario has caused some conflict in working out disagreements.

 Thankfully, we both love each other deeply and life is a learning experience and always will be.

 Well, some of the points above are so easy for both of us.